-I rotated the grilled pizza to make sure it grilled evenly and checked the bottom frequently for browning.
-When it looked like this, about three minutes later, I slid it to the cool side of the grill:
+Rotate the grilled pizza to make sure it grills evenly and check the bottom frequently for browning.
+Thus, when it looks like this, about three minutes later, slide it to the cool side of the grill:

-After another 6-8 minutes, I pulled the pizza over to the cutting board:
+Finally, after another 6-8 minutes, pull the pizza over to the cutting board, slice and serve:

 Toasting the crust on both sides really makes it crunchy, and the BBQ rub make it very reminiscent of BBQ potato chips.
 Well, BBQ potato chips topped with savory sweet Blues Hog BBQ sauce, buttery Provel cheese and succulent pulled pork from SugarFire.
 For a Grillin’ Fool such as myself, that’s about the most perfect grilled pizza I’ve ever have!

-If you have any questions about the pulled pork pizza recipe above or have your own pizza recipes, feel free to leave a comment below or shoot me an email.
+If you have any questions or comments, feel free to leave them below or send me an email.